VishalPrasadIITGn/Nature_Inspired_Computing-NIC-/README.md

 # Nature_Inspired_Computing-NIC-
-Evolutionary Computing algorithms like Genetic Algorithms (GA), Particle Swarm Optimization (PSO), Non-Domination Sorting Algorithms (NSGA-2), Fuzzy Algorithms and ANFIS.
+Evolutionary Computing algorithms like Genetic Algorithms (GA), Particle Swarm Optimization (PSO), Non-Domination Sorting Algorithms (NSGA-2), Fuzzy Algorithms and ANFIS along with their results. results are shown in .GIF/.PNG format for all codes.